Carrots are easy to grow making them a good choice for beginning gardeners. Learn how to grow carrots with these tips.

 Placing the glass near available sunlight will encourage more roots to grow within the glass, which you can transplant.

-There are numerous varieties of carrots.
+The scientific name is Daucus carota subsp. sativus.
+There are many carrots varieties.
 Carrots are available in different colors, shapes and sizes.

 - Bolero: These carrots are up to eight inches long and are ideal for resisting blights and leaf pests.

 - Danvers: Also known as Classic Heirloom carrots, they can be up to eight inches long as well with a tapered end and a richness that is ideal for heavy soil.

 - Little Finger: Much like their name suggests, Little Finger carrots are only four inches, but they can grow up to one-inch thick.

 - Nantes: Known for their incredible crunchy and sweet texture and flavor, Nantes can grow up to seven inches and have a more cylindrical body.